 Colours Are Important

-You may not realize this, but some metals look better with certain dress colors.
+You may not realize this, but some metals look better with particular dress colours.
 As a general rule, ivory is best paired with gold since it highlights the creamy tint of the fabric.
 Choose accents in silver or platinum or with pearl detailing gold may clash with brighter white hues.
 You can have your pick with a diamond this barely off-white color looks amazing with yellow gold, rose gold, silver or pearls.

 Less is more

 The veil is the iconic bridal accessory.
 From flirty birdcages and ornate mantillas to regal cathedral-length styles, there’s no shortage of options.
 But there are a few things you should keep in mind as you narrow down the type of veil you plan to wear You’ll want your veil to match the exact shade of your lehenga.
-Color blocking is better left to your day-to-day look.
+Colour blocking is better left to your day-to-day look.
 Be mindful when choosing a style.
 If your dress has a lot going on, stick with something simple that won’t steal the spotlight.

 Comfort comes first

 No outfit is complete without the perfect pair of shoes and your wedding day look is no exception.
 Of course, you’ll want a killer pair to go with that gorgeous dress, but that doesn’t mean you have to compromise on comfort.
 Don’t forget.
 You’ll be standing for long periods of time, and you don’t want to be cringing in pain before you’ve even hit the dance floor.
-Ask your photographer to give a beautiful memory you can go for Neytra Photography.
-Your feet need to be well supported (think: ankle and toe straps over slip-on) to avoid instability.

 Cover it up